For Stillness

 Problem

 The inherent nature of social media itself is not bad, it can connect us with friends and loved ones far away, but our relationship with it needs to be modified.
-There are many conversations spreading awareness in today’s society that shed light on the psychological principles that social media companies exploit and strategies they use to retain a user’s attention for their profit.
+There are many conversations spreading awareness in today’s society that shed light on the psychological principles and strategies that companies use to retain a user’s attention.

-However, there is much less dialogue around what’s actually happening in a user’s brain on a neurological level from social media use and the big-picture consequences that it could have on a user’s life.
+However, there is much less dialogue around what’s actually happening in a user’s brain on a neurological level and even less experiences that we encounter that resemble what we might call analog interaction design before we had our modern technology.

 Solution